vedph/gve-doc/model/rendition.md

 Both these steps are configured by the adapter settings.

-The features to be matched are defined by a small DSL with this syntax:
+The features to be matched are defined by a tiny domain specific language (DSL) with the following syntax:

 - 1 or more **clauses**, separated by logical operators: `AND`, `OR`, `AND NOT`, `OR NOT`.
 These follow the standard precedence in boolean algebra: so first NOT, then AND, then OR.
 - **whitespace** separate tokens.